ankschoubey/old-blog/_posts/2021-11-25-my-core-values.md

 - Authenticity allows you to accept who you truly are.
 And to accept who someone else truly is without putting filters.

 There are many aspects to authenticity;
-1. You must know who you truly are: self-awareness
+1. knowing who you truly are: self-awareness
-2. You must act in way that is truly you
+2. acting in way that is truly you

 This doesn’t mean you don’t change.
 Authenticity is an acceptance before the change and being able to change for yourself.